actor-framework/actor-framework/manual/Actors.rst

 A good rule of thumb is to make use of static type checking for actors that are visible across multiple translation units.

-Actors that utilize the blocking receive API always require an exclusive thread of execution.
-Event-based actors, on the other hand, are usually scheduled cooperatively and are very lightweight with a memory footprint of only few hundred bytes.
+Actors in CAF are event-based, which means that they are scheduled cooperatively.
+The implementation is lightweight with a memory footprint of only few hundred bytes per actor.
 Developers can exclude---detach---event-based actors that potentially starve others from the cooperative scheduling while spawning it.
 A detached actor lives in its own thread of execution.

 .. _actor-system: